zxy19/flarum-forum-quests/README.md

 This command will ask all conditions to be rebuilt from database.
 However some conditions have not recorded with time so they will lost all accumulation data after recalculate.

-When you running `php flarum forum-quests:recalculate` command, by default it will stop running and ask you to confirm when some conditions are not able to be rebuilt from database.
+When you running `php flarum collector:recalculate` command, by default it will stop running and ask you to confirm when some conditions are not able to be rebuilt from database.
 If this is the first time you run this command, just type `y` to continue.Otherwise **Press Enter Or Type `n` to skip rebuilt** or you will lose all accumulation data and only get the total value of this condition.

 ### Refreshing after edit